HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

     ![](../../../images/OpenSearch-Dashboard-Filters.png){ width="1000" }

-Viewing data in this format is more user-friendly and helps you make quicker conclusions compared to a regular server systemout format.
+    Viewing data in this format is more user-friendly and helps you make quicker conclusions compared to a regular server SystemOut format.

 - Debug server issues using metrics and logs.

 ## Case study results

 The recommended [architecture](#system-architecture) was implemented in a DX deployment.
 The following improvements were observed:

 - Efforts for debugging the logs for root cause analysis were reduced.
 - Using the recommended architecture in the DX deployment resulted in improved log visibility, faster incident response times, and better overall system reliability.